FasterSpeeding/Yuyo/docs/usage/components.md

 match IDs/descriptor callback names to the metadata for each specified component.

-Custom IDs cannot be longer than 100 characters in total length.
+Custom IDs cannot be longer than 100 characters in total length and the match parts of the custom IDs in an executor have to be globally unique when registering it globally (i.e. without passing `message=`).

 !!! note
     For stateless components like this to work properly the match part of